laurenkopac/cs6111-project3/README.md

 $ pip install -r requirements.txt
 ```

-To run the program, enter the following into the command line within the Project3 directory:
+To run the program, enter the following into the command line within the `/home/ab5311/Project3` directory after activating the virtual environment, set up as `dbproj3`:

 ```bash
 python main.py INTERGRATED-DATASET.csv <min_sup> <min_conf>
 ```

+### Parameters
+* `INTEGRATED-DATASET.csv` - provided for you, no further action is needed to clean or complie the dataset, but it must be called exactly as it appears here
+* `min_sup` - Minimum support threshold; float; must be a value greater than 0 and less than or equal to 1
+* `min_conf` - Minimum confidence threshold; float; must be a value greater than 0 and less than or equal to 1

 ## The Dataset

 ### Motiviation
-Every who has spent time in NYC is familiar with the graded pieces of paper hanging outside every restaurant and food service establishment.
-These grades serve an important purpose to inform the public of any health and food safety concerns assocaited with the establishment, and assure patrons that where they are choosing to eat has been vetted by the city of New York.
+Anyone who has spent time in NYC is familiar with the graded pieces of paper hanging outside every restaurant or food service establishment.
+These grades serve an important purpose to inform the public of any health and food safety concerns assocaited with the establishment, and assure patrons that where they are choosing to eat has been vetted by the city of New York's Department of Heath and Mental Hygiene (DOHMH).

-For our project, we are deriving association rules to find any interesting trends linking certain health inspection grades and violations to restaurant features such as `BORO` or `CUISINE`.
+For our project, we are deriving association rules to find any interesting trends linking certain health inspection grades (`GRADE`) or violation  types (`CATEGORY_DESC`) to restaurant features such as `BORO` or `CUISINE`.
 Further, we hope to be able to draw assocations between violations given to resturants and the overall grade they ended up receiving, assuming that some violations are more severe than others.
+We will also be looking for associations with boro where the restaurant is located, and cuisine type.

-Objectively, we chose this dataset because it is large and actively maintained by the city of New York.
+From an objective standpoint, we chose this dataset because it is large and actively maintained by the city of New York.
 This allows for flexibility when parsing and cleaning the data.

 ### Dataset Description

 We worked with the [NYC Restaurant Inspection Results](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j/about_data) dataset from NYC Open data.

-The dataset contains every violation citation from Department of Health and Mental Hygiene inspections conducted for establishments that are open and operational as of the most recent record date.
 Only active establishments are included in the dataset.
 For purposes of our project, this data is current as of 2024-04-14.

 Establishments are uniquely identified by their CAMIS (record ID) number.
+The dataset contains results from every insepection conducted by the DOHMH for establishments that are open and operational as of the most recent record date.
 Records are also included for each restaurant that has applied for a permit but has not yet been inspected and for inspections resulting in no violations.
 Establishments with inspection date of 1/1/1900 are new establishments that have not yet received an inspection.
 Restaurants that received no violations are represented by a single row and coded as having no violations using the ACTION field.

 Below is a complete list of the 27 fields associated with this dataset: